 3 A non-league season that finishes in full

 The pandemic has created non-league chaos in each of the past two seasons – the National League was curtailed in 2019/20, with lower levels declared null and void.
 COVID got in the way again last term as many divisions were cancelled after just a few games, while even the National Leagues North and South were voided.
 The fifth tier carried on without Dover, who withdrew mid-season for financial reasons, so start this term with a controversial 12-point deduction.
 Smoothly does it from here.

 4 Scottish clubs to finally crack Europe

-Since 2007/08, only two Scottish sides have reached the group stage of a European competition – Rangers (opens in new tab) and Celtic (opens in new tab).
+Since 2007/08, only two Scottish sides have reached the group stage of a European competition – Rangers and Celtic.
 Aberdeen made the UEFA Cup’s group stage 14 years ago, but since then the Dons, Motherwell, Hearts, Hibernian, Dundee United, St Johnstone, Kilmarnock, Inverness, Falkirk and Queen of the South have all failed.